Fabo011/aws-solution-architect-helper/07_LoadBalancer_Route53_GlobalAccelarator/loadbalancer_route53_globalAccelerator.md

 **Note:** I will not go to deep into these services, this is for understanding.

-**Note:** Elastic Load Balancer ELB is a high level word for Application Load Balancer ALP and Network Load Balancer NLB.
+**Note:** Elastic Load Balancer ELB is a high level word for Application Load Balancer ALP, Network Load Balancer NLB and Gateway LOad Balancer.

 ___
 <br>